carpentries-incubator/workflows-nextflow/episodes/03-processes.md

 ~~~
 {: .source}

-* Zero, one or more process directives
+* Zero, one or more process directives, e.g cpus
 * Zero, one or more process inputs
 * Zero, one or more process outputs
 * An optional boolean conditional to trigger the process execution